 Issue Commentary Specified procedures for We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
-Whole of Government Accounts As the Council exceeds the specified group reporting threshold, we examine and report on the consistency of the WGA consolidation pack with the Council's audited financial statements.
-We have not yet completed this work.
-Certification of the closure of the audit We intend to delay the certification of the closure of the 2020/21 audit of the Council in the audit report, as detailed in Appendix E, due to incomplete WGA work.
+Whole of Government Accounts As the instructions are yet to be sent out by the relevant government department, we have not yet been able to complete this work.
+Certification of the closure of the audit We intend to delay the certification of the closure of the 2021/22 audit of the Council in the audit report, as detailed in Appendix E, due to incomplete VFM work and WGA.